Understanding sources and destinations

 Data Sources are the external health and fitness platforms your users authorize to share data with Terra.
 These include wearables (e.g., Fitbit, Garmin, Oura), fitness applications, and medical devices.
 Terra standardises data from these diverse sources into a uniform format.

-Refer to for setup instructions.
+Refer to Setting up data sources for setup instructions.

 Data Destinations specify where Terra should deliver processed user data.
 Supported destinations include Webhooks, SQL databases (PostgreSQL, MySQL), cloud storage (AWS S3, GCP GCS, Azure Blob), and message queuing services (AWS SQS, Kafka).

-Refer to for setup instructions.
+Refer to Setting up data destinations for setup instructions.

 Terra's Health & Fitness API operates on an event-driven model.
 Once Data Sources are enabled, a Data Destination is configured, and a user successfully authenticates: